Project

 Actions #22

-Updated by p.pollington46 almost 14 years ago
+Updated by p.pollington46 over 14 years ago

 I am new to using your brilliant Dolphin emulator, i have noticed that over the last 30 or so commits, that the graphics are improving, as well as audio and i would like to thank you all for the time you spend improving this emulator, i have never had so much fun trying out all the Gamecube & Wii games on here, its just an amazing achievement how these games look & sound so perfect on here.